Find Your Answers

 Can I use a third-party subsidy to help pay for day camp?

-For more information on Working Connections Child Care (WCCC), City of Seattle Child Care Assistance Program (CCAP), or other third-party subsidy programs, please email us at registration@seattleymca.org or call (206) 382-4927.
+For more information on Working Connections Child Care (WCCC), the City of Seattle Child Care Assistance Program (CCAP), or other third-party subsidy programs, please email us at registration@seattleymca.org or call (206) 382-4927.

 Is there a waiting list option if my preferred day camp is full?